pawel-piwowar/oauth2-demo/README.md

         "expires_in": 4815,
         "scope": "read_account" }
 ```
-- Second call (still made using separate HTTP connection) is for the protected REST resource, token is send as header parameter.
+- Second call (still made using separate HTTP connection) is for the protected REST resource itself, token value is sent as header parameter.
 ```
     GET http://localhost:8080/api/accounts/default
     Headers: